nicolasprudencio/42School-minishell/README.md

 - automaton_find_transition:
     This function will loop all the possible transitions the automaton can make, and, when a valid transition is found, return its value, otherwise, if no transition is valid in the situation, FALSE_INDEX will be returned.

+## exec;
+The exec will receive the command table from the parser, then, this table will be executed one by one, using the pre-stabilished file descritors for input and output.